 Accounting is easier if you use card statements instead of receipts and paperwork.
 You can download them into specialist accounting software or Excel.

 Emergency money from your credit card gives you immediate access to funds.

 No interest will be charged for up to 56 days if you pay your statement in full.

-You can usually borrow more with a business credit card because this is based on your business income, not just your personal income.
+For a start, you can usually borrow more with a business credit card because this is based on your business income, not just your personal income.

 If you are able to pay it back quickly, you could even use the card for larger purchases instead of a short term loan.

-You can take out a business credit card whether you are a sole trader or help run the finances of a larger company.
+You can usually take out a business credit card whether you are a sole trader or help run the finances of a larger company.

 There is usually a minimum amount your business will need to earn to qualify, and some cards only accept certain types of company.

 Some banks offer different products and services depending on the size of your business, for example:

 Start up businesses